-To better protect our environment and the health of the community, the EPA is funding new and enhanced Community Recycling Centres across NSW.
+To better protect our environment and the health of the community, the EPA is funding new and enhanced CRCs across NSW.
 Local councils and other organisations operate these centres in partnership with the EPA.
 Funding for the centres comes from the waste levy, as part of Waste Less, Recycle More.

 - Only household quantities of these materials will be accepted.
 As a guide, this is a maximum container of 20 litres or 20 kilograms for each waste type.